-The Department of Music at the University of Pittsburgh invites applications for its graduate program in Music for 2014-2015.
-The program comprises four sub-disciplines of music scholarship: ethnomusicology, musicology, composition and theory, and jazz studies.
-Assistantships and fellowships are awarded on a merit basis.
+The graduate studies program in the Department of Music comprises four sub-disciplines of music scholarship: ethnomusicology, musicology, composition and theory, and jazz studies.
+All graduate students are fully funded with a fellowship or assistantship for five years.
 The Department offers the following financial assistance for graduate students:

-Graduate Student Assistantships provide payment of tuition and a stipend of $13,640 (subject to change) in exchange for assisting a faculty member in library research, editorial duties, or similar academic tasks.
+Graduate Student Assistantships provide provide payment of tuition and a stipend at the TA/TF rate in exchange for assisting a faculty member in library research, editorial duties, or similar academic tasks.

 Andrew W. Mellon Fellowships are awarded by the Dietrich School of Arts and Sciences each year to approximately 45 outstanding continuing graduate students in the arts and sciences.
 Each fellowship carries a stipend of $21,150 (subject to change) plus a tuition scholarship for two terms.
 Awards are made annually on a competitive basis, and they may occasionally be renewed one time.
 No teaching is required.
 Candidates must be nominated by the Department.

 A&S/Provost's Humanities Fellowships are awarded by the Dietrich School of Arts and Sciences to a few outstanding entering students in the school.
 The award is for one year, and provides a stipend $21,150 (subject to change) plus a full tuition scholarship.
 There are no teaching duties or other duties.
 Students usually move on to a regular teaching assistantship or fellowship after their first year.